How to Transcribe Videos for Accessibility and ADA Compliance

 The ADA applies to businesses open to the public and requires equal access to goods and services.
 Section 508 applies to federal agencies and requires accessible electronic content.

-Both mandate that video content must be accessible through captions and transcripts.
+Both require video content to be accessible through captions and transcripts.

 WCAG 2.1 Guidelines

-The Web Content Accessibility Guidelines (WCAG) 2.1 provide detailed technical standards for accessibility:
+The Web Content Accessibility Guidelines (WCAG) 2.1 give detailed technical standards for accessibility:

 • Level A (minimum): Captions for prerecorded video